amyhupe/amyhupe.co.uk/src/weeknotes/Weeknote-1.md

 A huge chunk of my time as a content designer is spent researching, planning, reviewing and advising on content.
 I also do a lot of work on the [Design System's contribution process](https://designnotes.blog.gov.uk/2018/09/26/opening-up-the-gov-uk-design-system-for-contributions/), keeping an eye on how well it's working and how we can improve it.
 Add to that meetings to go to, events to attend and general admin, and it sometimes feels like I don't spend much time working directly on content.

-This week I got stuck into some good old fashioned writing and editing, and it was like reuiniting with a familiar old friend.
+This week I got stuck into some good old fashioned writing and editing, and it was like reuniting with a familiar old friend.
 I'm going to try and make some more time to do that in the next few weeks.

 ### I had 3 proper lunch breaks